 Canadian Certified Pedorthists (C. Ped (C)s) are trained in the analysis and assessment of foot and lower limb biomechanics.
-If you’ve booked an appointment, you were likely given an idea of what to bring to the appointment, but what should you expect at your first visit, and subsequent visits?
+If you’ve booked a Pedorthic assessment appointment, you were likely given an idea of what to bring to the appointment, but what should you expect at your first visit with your Pedorthist, and subsequent visits?

 Well, first off it’s not scary!
-At your initial visit, a thorough assessment will be done, beginning with your history.
+At your initial visit, a thorough assessment will be done, beginning with your medical history.
 We will ask questions about your injury or pain, past history of injuries and/or surgeries, relevant medical conditions, your footwear and what kind of activities you do.
-The pedorthist will also take a look at the footwear you bring in, and note any wear patterns.
+The Pedorthist will also take a look at the footwear you bring in and note any wear patterns.

 If custom orthotics are determined to be part of your treatment plan, you will be casted using a method that provides a 3D mould of your foot (most often using a foam box, plaster or computer software).

 There are a number of ways that your Pedorthist may cast your custom orthotics, including: